APMonitor/TeamText/README.md

 - An athlete-name column
 - A parent or guardian text-number column

 Other columns—such as parent name, team, grade, event, or practice group—can be used as filters and message merge fields.
 Store phone numbers as text when possible; international E.164 format such as `+12025550101` is the least ambiguous.
+A group text is created when the numbers are separated by a comma or semi-colon delimiter such as `+12025550101;+12025550103`.

 Example roster: